Morass/conventional-push.nvim/README.md

 A Neovim plugin that provides an interactive interface for making conventional commits with file selection and automatic git push functionality.

+## What is this plugin about?

+This plugin is designed to **streamline your git workflow** by providing a simple, visual way to:
+- **Add** changed files to staging area
+- **Commit** with conventional commit messages
+- **Push** to remote repository

+All in a single, interactive workflow without leaving Neovim.
+Perfect for developers who want a quick, consistent, and foolproof way to commit and push their changes following conventional commit standards.

 ## Features

 - **Interactive File Selection**: Visual interface to select which changed files to commit